 Release $(Rev:rrr) for build $(Build.BuildNumber) $(Build.DefinitionName) will create releases with names such as Release 002 for build 20170213.2 MySampleAppBuild.

-You can customize how long releases of this definition must be retained.
+You can customize how long releases of this pipeline must be retained.
 For more information, see release retention.

 Every time you save a release pipeline, Release Management keeps a copy of the changes.
 This allows you to compare the changes at a later point, especially when you are debugging a deployment failure.